 Complete/Maintaining

-A consultant was hired to develop an IT Master Plan in Fall 2021.
+A consultant was hired to give direction to an IT Master Plan in Fall 2021.
 Their work included a current state analysis of infrastructure and software, as well as a review of software purchases and system redundancy.
-In accordance with the IT Master Plan, audio-visual upgrades were completed in six classrooms during the 2023-2024 academic year, and three more classroom upgrades began in Fall 2024.
+In accordance with the IT Master Plan, audiovisual upgrades were completed in six classrooms during the 2023-2024 academic year, with three more classrooms receiving upgrades in Fall 2024.
 Redundant network paths were implemented, software engineering capabilities were moved to cloud platforms, and administrative applications were expanded to enhance business continuity capabilities.
 Additionally, software procurement has been centralized to provide more visibility and strengthen departmental understanding of software availability.

 - 1.11Provide more opportunities for staff to enhance their professional skills portfolios